sal55/langs/pclang/pcl_opcodes.md

 `dupl` and `double` do the same things in the interpreter or any target where PCL's stack is an actual one.

 For a register-target where the PCL stack is compile-time only, `double` steps a count on the same stack entry rather than create two entries.
 This is more efficient (reuses the same register), but can only be used where the 'duplicate' is unaffected by the next instruction, ie. not part of the top `A` slots in `(A - B)`.

+### Proposed Changes

+* Probably I will remove `divf` and just have `div`, since the type will indicate which one is needed
+* I may change the `mem n` type syntax to just `u8:n`, to free up the `mem` which is likely to clash with user identifiers.
+* Possibly also allow `T:n` in general, so that an array of 10 ints can be represented as `i64:10`, equivalent to `mem 80`.
+Note that `i64:1` will denote a block type of 8 bytes, not a single i64 value type.